sigstore/cosign/README.md

 For Linux and macOS binaries see the [GitHub release assets](https://github.com/sigstore/cosign/releases/latest).

+:rotating_light: If you are downloading releases of cosign from our GCS bucket - please see more information on the July 31, 2023 [deprecation notice](https://blog.sigstore.dev/cosign-releases-bucket-deprecation/) :rotating_light:

 ## Developer Installation

 If you have Go 1.19+, you can setup a development environment: